 Name.
 The unique name is automatically generated from the Display name, but you can change it.

 Data Type.
-Select from Decimal number, Text, JSON, or a Two option field.
+Select from Decimal number, Text, JSON, or a Two option column.

 Default Value.
-This field is part of the environment variable definition entity and is not required.
+This column is part of the environment variable definition table and is not required.
 Set a default value for the production environments or when the values don't need to be changed for different environments.

 Separation of default value and current value allows you to service the definition and the default value separately from the current value.
 It also allows us to extend the functionality in the future to support multiple values scoped to a specific run time context.

 A value can't exist without a definition.
 The interface only allows creation of one value per definition.

 The modern solution import interface includes the ability to enter values for environment variables.
 This sets the value property on the

 You will not be prompted if the environment variables already have either a default value or value present; whether values are part of your solution or are already present in Dataverse.

 You may remove the value from your solution before exporting the solution.
 This ensures the existing value will remain in your development environment, but not get exported in the solution.
 This approach allows a new value to be set while importing the solution into other environments.